 At Komen, we’re committed to supporting research that will identify and deliver the cures for breast cancer.
 As a result, we’ve provided grants that have contributed to significant advances in the breast cancer arena for more than 30 years.
-Beginning in 1982, with a single research grant for $28,000, our research investments now make us the largest non-government funder of breast cancer research in the world.
-We’re proud to have funded research in the U.S. and 17 other countries around the world, covering the spectrum of breast cancer– from basic cancer cell biology to prevention, early detection and diagnosis to new treatments and improved quality of life.We have also provided more than $1.7 billion in grants to organizations that operate in local communities.
-All told, we have invested more than $2.5 billion in grants and programs that have supported research, screening, education, treatment and psychosocial support for breast cancer in more than 30 countries around the world.
+Beginning in 1982, with a single research grant for $28,000, our research investments now make us the largest nonprofit funder of breast cancer research outside the US government.
+We’re proud to have funded research in the U.S. and 17 other countries around the world, covering the spectrum of breast cancer– from basic cancer cell biology to prevention, early detection and diagnosis to new treatments and improved quality of life.We have also provided more than $1.95 billion in grants to organizations that operate in local communities.
+All told, we have invested more than $2.8 billion in grants and programs that have supported research, screening, education, treatment and psychosocial support for breast cancer in more than 30 countries around the world.

 To learn more about specific types of grants, follow the links below.